Maui’s best campgrounds

 Private

-Camp Keanae offers a quiet, remote accommodation on The Road to Hana at Mile Marker 16 ½.
-Accommodations are basic, but the views of the jagged Keanae Peninsula are not.
+Camp Keanae offers a great place for some quiet, remote camping on The Road to Hana right at Mile Marker 16 ½.
+The accommodations here are quite basic, but the views of the jagged Keanae Peninsula are not.

 - Drinkable water